-One voice for policing in British Columbia
+One voice for police leadership in British Columbia

-Decades of leadership.
+Decades of leadership

 The British Columbia Association of Chiefs of Police (BCACP) is an association representing the senior police leadership of both the RCMP and Municipal police within British Columbia.
 There are also associate members from various law enforcement and other agencies.